Air Compressor Options For Service Vans (2022)

-Service van operators who need an air compressor have one of two options—a vehicle-integrated air compressor that mounts in their engine compartment, or traditional air compressors that mount in the cargo area.
+Service van operators who need an air compressor have one of two options: a vehicle-integrated UNDERHOOD40 air compressor that mounts in their engine compartment, or traditional standalone air compressors that mount in the cargo area.

-VMAC has engineered the UNDERHOOD™ 40, a 40 CFM rotary screw air compressor that mounts in the engine compartment on the most popular commercial vans.
-This is the only air compressor in the world with this capability and it has revolutionized mobile air for service vans.
+VMAC has engineered the UNDERHOOD40 Van Series, a 40 CFM rotary screw air compressor that mounts in the engine compartment on the most popular commercial vans.
+The UNDERHOOD40 is the only air compressor in the world with this capability and has revolutionized mobile air for service vans.

-Common applications that use UNDERHOOD™ 40 air compressors are:
+Common applications that use UNDERHOOD40 air compressors include:

-• Light duty contractors using small air tools
+- Light duty work using small air tools

-Common air tools that are powered by UNDERHOOD™ 40 air compressors are:
+Common air tools powered by UNDERHOOD40 air compressors include:

-Traditional air compressors mounted in the van’s cargo area can weigh as much as 375 lb, while UNDERHOOD™ 40 CFM air compressors weigh only 85 lbs.
-This means, by using a VMAC air compressor, you reduce as much as 290 lb in vehicle weight, and gain capacity for more tools and equipment.
+Traditional air compressors mounted in the van’s cargo area can weigh as much as 375 lb, while UNDERHOOD40 air compressors weigh only 85 lb.
+By using a VMAC air compressor, you reduce as much as 290 lb in vehicle weight, and gain capacity for more tools and equipment.

 Working closely with leading van manufacturers, VMAC ensures that mounting kits do not affect OEM warranties.